shamalja/image-editing-webhooks-websockets/README.md

 `const client = filestack.init('YOUR_API_KEY'); // Replace with your Filestack API Key`

 - Open the HTML file in a browser.
+  *Note*: If you encounter issues while testing locally, ensure the frontend is running on a local server (e.g., http-server or live-server) to bypass browser restrictions related to APIs or WebSockets.

 ## Usage
 - Open the frontend in your browser.